stephenberry/glaze/docs/options.md

 The binary-to-JSON converters use this option to decide what to do with control characters in a converted value.
 Off, they fail with `error_code::invalid_control_character`.
 On, the bytes are escaped.
 They ignore `raw_string` and `unquoted` either way.
 See [String Escaping](binary.md#string-escaping).

-#### `reject_control_characters`
-Off by default.
-When on, writing a control character with no short JSON escape fails with `error_code::invalid_control_character` instead of emitting bytes that will not parse.
-Only applies when `escape_control_characters` is off, since that option makes every control character writable.
-The binary-to-JSON converters turn it on.

 ### Performance Options